Welcome to the Programs Abroad Office, and thank you for your interest in supporting UCSD Study Abroad.

 We particularly encourage discipline and geographical diversification.

-2012 Global Seminars were held in Denmark, France, Germany, Greece, Italy, Jordan, Spain and Turkey.
-See the Global Seminars website for information.
+2014 Global Seminars are being held in Argenina, France, Greece, Italy, Jordan, Spain, Thailand and the U.K..

-For more information about teaching a Global Seminar, please contact Jim Galvin, Director of Faculty-Led Programs, to discuss your course proposal.
+For more information about teaching a Global Seminar, please contact Jim Galvin, Director of Faculty-Led Programs, to discuss your course proposal, and/or Matthew Herbst, Associate Faculty Director, who has led several Global Seminars.

 Prof. John Moore, Professor of Linguistics